KIRIK* is a research-based, participatory and critical initiative for people and topics in the cracks.

 Zeyno Pekünlü is an artist whose artistic interventions mostly take the form of videos and installations.
 She is currently running the Istanbul Biennial’s Production and Research Program.
 She is in the editorial board of Red Thread Journal and also a member of The Institute of Radical Imagination.
 Together with Köken, she was part of the collective Dünyada Mekan (A Place on Earth), a self-organized solidarity space which provided freelancers with free working space.
 Zeyno has been involved in several initiatives for freedom of expression and art workers’ rights in Turkey, since 2011.

-Köken Ergun is an artist/filmmaker with a background in theatre.
+Köken Ergun is an artist/filmmaker with a background in theater.
 He has been part of several collectives including the Watermill Center and Artists Video and Film Association Berlin.
-Prior to his artistic career, he has worked several years in the organization of Istanbul Foundation for Culture and Arts and was one of the founders of !f istanbul Film Festival.
+Prior to his artistic career, he has worked several years in the organization of Istanbul Foundation for Culture and Arts and was one of the founders of !f Istanbul Film Festival.
 He is also a founding member of After the Archive?, an Istanbul based initiative that questions the role and function of archives in public memory.

 Design and visual identity – Ceren Abay